 PLA is the most commonly used filament.
-It’s a very strong, easy to print and biodegradable material.
+It’s a very strong and easy to print material.
 The perfect choice for printing large objects thanks to its low thermal expansion (with little to no warping) and for printing tiny parts because of its low melting temperature.

 Action figures often include tons of small features.
 Printing them with PLA is easy at almost any scale